Skip to main content

 Requirements

-To add the contact information that will be used to notify your users, follow these steps:
+To add contact information to your users, follow these steps:

 1. Head to the “Users” tab in the main navbar → “Users”.